itsallah0ax/useful-hacking-scripts/README.md

 # Hex To Human Readable Text Script

-This is a simple python script that takes hex input from a specified file using the '-i' arg, and then outputs the human-readable version to your CLI.
+This is a simple python script that takes hex input from a specified file using the '-i' arg, and then outputs the human-readable version to STDOUT on your CLI.

 Usage:
 ```